f0ns1-ewptxv2/f0ns1-ewptxv2.github.io/section5.md

 	- section 8

-The traget of the comany is the Security division of the bank The full network diagram of the target servers are defined in the following section
+The traget division of the company is Security, gcbsec.local untrust domain of the bank The full network diagram of the target servers are defined in the following section

 ## Complete network diagram SEC GCB